Everything You Need To Know About Naxos Island, Greece

 Naxos Island Guide - A beautiful beach with turquoise water on the coast of Naxos Island

-If you’re visiting Naxos for only a short time, that does not mean you can’t enjoy city beaches.
-Close to Chora, it’s possible to swim in Agios Giorgos and Grotta Beach, among the best beaches in Naxos, Greece.
+If you’re visiting Naxos for only a short time, that does not mean you can’t enjoy the city beaches.
+Close to Chora, you can swim in Agios Giorgos and Grotta Beach, among the best beaches in Naxos, Greece.

-Grotta is a perfect place for snorkeling since once you go under the sea, you’ll be able to explore some curious submarine Minoan settlements.
+Grotta is a fantastic place for snorkeling.
+Once you go under the sea, you’ll be able to explore some curious submarine Minoan settlements.

-If you come to Naxos with more time to spend, you must check some of the beaches on the island.
-Start by visiting Plaka, a long, wide shore with crystal-deep blue waters and super safe for children.
+If you come to Naxos with more time to spend, you must check out some of the island’s beaches.
+Start by visiting Plaka, a long, wide shore with crystal-deep blue waters that are super safe for children.

 Another great beach in Naxos is the exotic Mikri Viglia, with soft, powder-like sand and transparent waters.